iampranavdhar/amfoss-tasks/task-05/README.md

 ### Approach 2
 We can also get this CSV file in the script itself by adding the `csv` dependency.
+For more information about this refer [Rust Docs on CSV](https://docs.rs/csv/1.0.0/csv/tutorial/index.html)

 ## Screenshot of output